woocommerce/wp-e2e-webdriver/README.md

 wp-e2e-webdriver
 ================
+**This will be moved to under woocommerce org with other related packages**

 Webdriver manager and helper for WordPress.
 Most of the good stuff were shamelessly copied from [wp-e2e-tests](https://github.com/Automattic/wp-e2e-tests).
 Thanks to